 Press the bottom part of the button and keep it pressed for three seconds.
 Your hearing aids will start streaming from the audio device you have chosen.

 Before you can stream to your hearing aids, you must pair them with your audio device.
-For more information on how to do this, consult the user instructions for your audio device
+For more information on how to do this, consult the user's instructions for vour audio device.